fingerprintjs/fingerprintjs/contributing.md

 ### How to add an entropy source

 An entropy source is a function that gets a piece of data about the browser.
-The value returned by an entropy source is used to produce the visitor identifier and called an entropy component.
+The value returned by an entropy source (also called an entropy component) is used to produce the visitor identifier.
 Entropy sources are located in the [src/sources](src/sources) directory.
 All entropy components must be simple JavaScript values that can be encoded into JSON.

 Entropy source must meet the following requirements:
-- It is stable, that is always or almost always produces the same value in each browser, including incognito, guest and desktop modes;
+- It is stable — it always or almost always produces the same value in each browser, including incognito, guest, and desktop modes.
-- It is selective, that is produces different values in different browsers, OSs or devices.
+- It is selective — it produces different values in different browsers, operating systems, or devices.
-    A good entropy source represents the browser, OS or device settings;
+    A good entropy source represents the browser, operating system, or device settings.
-- It produces no side effects, such as messages in browser console, DOM changes, modal windows, notifications and sounds;
+- It produces no side effects, such as messages in the browser console, DOM changes, modal windows, notifications, and sounds.
 - It is fast.
-An entropy source should take not more than 1 second to complete;
+An entropy source should take not more than 1 second to complete.
 - It doesn't represent only the browser version.
-An example of such signal is a JS feature probing.
+An example of such a signal is a JavaScript feature probing.
-    It's not a good entropy source because the return value is likely to change due to automatic browser updates, the selectivity is low, and the same entropy can be achieved by involving the User-Agent string.
+    It's not a good entropy source because the return value is likely to change due to automatic browser updates, the selectivity is low, and the same entropy can be achieved by just using the User-Agent string.

 Entropy source runs in 2 stages: "load" and "get":
 - "Load" runs once when the agent's `load` function is called.